midokhaled70/Cruadapp/README.md

 👤 Author
-Ahmed Khaled Elmetwaly
+Ahmed Khaled

 📄 License
-This project is open-source and available under the MIDO License.
+This project is open-source and available under the MIDOKHALED License.